Jacquard madness!

 What is jacquard?

 It is a weave and not a material, with threads that can vary in composition as well as in color.
 It is this alternation of threads and the specific weave that will create a pattern , unlike printed warp and weft fabrics.
-The play of weaving and the multiplication of different types of threads (cotton, silk, viscose, ribbon insertion, lurex, wool) will give a fabric that is more or less sophisticated in its construction.
-On light jacquards for example, the pattern appears in the alternation between shiny threads and matt threads .
+The play of weaving and The multiplication of different types of yarn (cotton, silk, viscose, ribbon insertion, lurex, wool) will give a fabric that is more or less sophisticated in its construction.
+On light jacquards, for example, the pattern appears in the alternation between shiny and matt yarns .
 For heavier jacquards, we can have different materials, and also different weaves.
 We will also be able to see additional effects, by adding wadding to play on the volume.
-The color is not obtained after weaving, but upstream: it is the threads that are dyed before passing on the loom.
+The color is not obtained after weaving, but upstream: it is the yarns that are dyed before passing on the loom.

 How to sew jacquard?